yupinshi/SC_final/README.md

 * Draw a diagram for the boundary conditions
 * Run the input file and subroutine in command line

-To run the model with different geometry, I need to redraw the geometry in ABAQUS and redefine the node sets and element sets.
+To perform parametery by changing the height of the active layer and the passive layer, I need to redraw the geometry in ABAQUS and redefine the node sets and element sets.
 In order to save time, I wrote this python code that automatically generate the input file that contains the geometry information without using the user interface.

 ## What does the code do
 * Generate in a txt file that includes the following geometry information: